Geral-Yuan/Geral-Yuan/README.md

 ### Hi, I'm Geral.

-- 🏫 I'm currently a first-year student majoring in Computer Science at Shanghai Jiao Tong University.
+- 🏫 I'm currently a second-year student majoring in Computer Science at Shanghai Jiao Tong University.
 - 📚️ I'm now studying knowledge and skills in various fields of computer science to find the area that interests me.

 <!--